jjantschulev/mdp-rs/README.md

 ### `solver.rs`

 This is a very simple value iteration solver for an `Mdp`.
 It can also generate a policy once solved.

+---

+_plz note that code is hastily written to get something working quick :)_